And Jesus said to them, “Go into all the world and proclaim the good news to the whole creation.” Mark 16:15

 You helped fund four internships for LGBTQ seminarians – from Denver, CO to Victoria, British Columbia!
 Full Story.

-Of course, a major development this year was saying goodbye to long-time staff member, Rachael Johnson, and expanding our staff to include a new full-time program director.
+Other Noteworthy Highlights Of course, a major development this year was saying goodbye to long-time staff member, Rachael Johnson, and expanding our staff to include a new full-time program director.
 We’re delighted that the Rev. Jen Rude began this important role in October of this year!
 Full Story

 The Extraordinary Lutheran Ministries Board of Directors approved a new mission and vision statement and affirmed a multi-year strategic plan.
 Full Story.